Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 1. For a 10 lb box, is UPS or USPS cheaper?

-For a 10 pound box, UPS Ground is often cheaper than USPS services, especially for longer distances.
+For a 10 pound box, UPS Ground is often cheaper than USPS services, especially for longer distances and when using commercial rates.
 However, if your item fits in a USPS Medium or Large Flat Rate box, USPS would be significantly cheaper.
+The zone also matters: for short distance shipments, the difference may be minimal.

 2. What is the cheapest way to ship a heavy package (over 20 lbs)?